waytohealth/victor-hugo/site/content/projects/pcori-watch.md

   additional value, if any, of the use of pulse oximeters.
 Enrollment in the program was completed in record time and results are pending publication. "
 features:
-  - feature: Bi-directional texting
+  - feature: SMS Conversations
-  - feature: Epic Integration
+  - feature: EHR Integration
   - feature: Randomization
 image: /images/uploads/covid.blog.01.jpg
 ---